MathisWellmann/lfest-rs/README.md

 :radioactive: This is a personal project, use a your own risk.

 lfest-rs is a simulated futures exchange capable of leveraged positions.
-You fed it external market data through the `MarketUpdate` enum to update the internal state.
+You fed it external market data through the [`MarketUpdate`](https://docs.rs/lfest/0.31.0/lfest/prelude/enum.MarketUpdate.html) enum to update the internal state.
 Where you either provide bid and ask price or information derived from a [candle](https://github.com/MathisWellmann/trade_aggregation-rs).
-Macros (`bba`, `candle`) make it easy to construct the concrete variant.
+Macros ([`bba`](https://docs.rs/lfest/0.31.0/lfest/macro.bba.html), [`candle`](https://docs.rs/lfest/0.31.0/lfest/macro.candle.html)) make it easy to construct the concrete variant.
 For simplicity's sake (and performance) the exchange does not use an order book.
+The exchange can be configured using [`Config`](https://docs.rs/lfest/0.31.0/lfest/prelude/struct.Config.html)

 ### Features:
 - :currency_exchange: Fixed point arithmetic using [`fpdec`](https://github.com/mamrhein/fpdec.rs) crate, for super fast and precise numeric calculations.